 For electrochemical measurements, use a three-electrode setup by employing an 11-micrometer carbon-fiber ultramicroelectrode [1], a platinum wire counter electrode, and a saturated calomel reference electrode or SCE (S-C-E) [2]

-Talent placing 11-micrometer carbon-fiber ultramicroelectrode in Faraday cage.
+Talent placing 11-micrometer carbon-fiber ultramicroelectrode in test cell.

 Shot of three-electrode setup and talent pointing at platinum wire and then reference electrode.
+Talent places platinum wire in test cell, then places reference electrode in test cell.

 Set the control cell in the Faraday cage [1] and connect the electrodes to the appropriate cables [2].
 Collect the cyclic voltammetry data using a potential window from 0.2 to 0.8 Volts versus SCE at different scan rates [3].